proffesboris/TaxiAssesment/README.md

 #### For mac/linux, you should choose one of option:

-- Run with default date 2023-01:
+- Run with default date 2023-01, for example :
 bash run_ingestion.sh

--  Run for one date:
-for example :
-bash run_ingestion.sh 2023-01
+-  Run for one date, for example : bash run_ingestion.sh 2023-01

--  Run for one range of dates: for example : bash run_ingestion.sh 2023-01 2023-10
+-  Run for one range of dates, for example: bash run_ingestion.sh 2023-01 2023-10